WaifuBot/Documentation/List.md

 # List and Waifu ID Types

-Cool, you have claimed a waifu.
+Cool, you went ahead and claimed yourself a waifu.
 Now how do you see em'?
 Use the list command.

 ## The List Command